 What is a Behavioral Job Interview?

-Behavioral based interviewing is interviewing based on discovering how the interviewee acted in specific employment-related situations.
-The logic is that how you behaved in the past will predict how you will behave in the future, i.e., past performance predicts future performance.
+Behavioral-based interviewing is interviewing based on discovering how the interviewee acted in specific employment-related situations.
+The logic is that how you behaved in the past will predict how you will behave in the future, i.e., past behavior predicts future performance.

 - Give an example of an occasion when you used logic to solve a problem.

 - Give an example of a goal you reached and tell me how you achieved it.